noveoko/automationwizard/README.md

 ## Scientific basis for this?

 There is no hard science behind this app.
+Please use it as an exploratory tool.
+If you need to make business critical deicisions don't use an app.
+Hire a data scientist.

+## Source of Inspiration

 This app is inspired by a famous XKCD comic which you may find below:
 ![XKCD](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)